-The days when denim was preserved for farm hands and miners might be long gone, but Business Casual-worthy jeans need to selected and looked after with care.
+The days when denim was preserved for farm hands and miners might be long gone, but business casual-worthy jeans need to chosen and looked after with care.
 Save sandblasted and faded denim for the weekend, opting for indigo jeans with fuss-free finishes.
 Make Armani Jeans your go-to for straight leg styles and try Adriano Goldschmied for a more tailored feel.

 Extolling the importance of a well-chosen briefcase, Craig advises: "Don't completely ruin your look with a low quality and cheap-looking bag; equally, don't be under-prepared for your meetings without the right equipment."
 Luxury labels from Mulberry to Valentino have got all requirements covered.